borgbackup/borg/docs/faq.rst

 Can I copy or synchronize my repo to another location?
 ------------------------------------------------------

-If you want to have redundant backup repositories, the recommended way to do that is like this:
+If you want to have redundant backup repositories (preferably at separate locations), the recommended way to do that is like this:

-- ``borg init repo1``  # at one location
+- ``borg init repo1``
-- ``borg init repo2``  # at another location
+- ``borg init repo2``
 - client machine ---borg create---> repo1
 - client machine ---borg create---> repo2